mirko-pace/articles/evcs_acsm_experiments.md

   ) %>%
   tidyr::drop_na()
 ```
-Taking a slightly different approach to `multi_synth`, we run one ASCM per treated locations where the donors are all non-treated stations, then pool effects across all five.
+Taking a slightly different approach to `multi_synth`, we run one ASCM per treated locations where the donors are all non-treated stations, then pool effects across all treated locations.
 This keeps things interpretable (actual vs synthetic for each site) and lets covariates improve the pre-fit in a targeted way.

 Finally, we pass covariates in `augsynth` so the method balances on these predictors in the pre period, and we use Ridge Regression for stability in the augmentation process.